 Prior to joining the firm, Peter served as a senior Title IX investigator at the University of Pennsylvania and prosecutor in the Special Victims Unit at the Philadelphia District Attorney’s Office.
 While at Penn, he managed a wide variety of sexual misconduct matters involving students and faculty, was a member of the initial assessment response team, served on the restorative justice steering committee, and helped develop Penn’s eight-part educational program for students who violated its sexual misconduct policy.

-Peter also spent nine years in the Philadelphia District Attorney’s Office where he served as a prosecutor in the Homicide and Family Violence and Sexual Assault Units.
-While there, he gained extensive jury trial experience and prosecuted cases involving sexual violence, dating violence, and homicide.
-As a senior sex-crimes litigator, he handled cases involving particularly difficult issues relating to sexual assault, intimate partner violence, and stalking.
-He was also tasked with training other prosecutors on how best to respond to alcohol-facilitated sexual assault, the toxicology of alcohol, medical and forensic evidence, and common victim responses to trauma.
-He trained forensic interviewers at the Philadelphia Children’s Alliance on appropriate interviewing techniques with juvenile sexual assault complainants and taught social workers at the Department of Human Services on properly responding to allegations of child sexual assault and issues related to teenage recantation.
-In 2013, Peter was the recipient of the prestigious Lynne Abraham Prosecutor Award for Exemplary Services and Support to Victims and Witnesses of Crime.
+During his nine years as a prosecutor in the Homicide & Family Violence and Sexual Assault Units at the Philadelphia District Attorney’s Office, Peter gained extensive jury trial experience handling criminal matters involving sexual violence and homicide.
+As a senior sex-crimes litigator, he prosecuted cases involving alcohol-facilitated sexual assault and provided trainings to other prosecutors on medical and forensic evidence.
+In addition, Peter taught advanced interviewing techniques to forensic interviewers at the Philadelphia Children’s Alliance and trained social workers at the Department of Human Services how to properly respond to allegations of child sexual assault and issues related to teenage recantation.
+In 2013, Peter received the prestigious Lynne Abraham Prosecutor Award for Exemplary Services and Support to Victims and Witnesses of Crime.

-Peter received his undergraduate degree from the University of California at San Diego and earned his J.D. from Temple University Beasley School of Law.
+Peter is co-chair of the firm’s Asian Attorney Resource Group and a member of the Leadership Council on Legal Diversity.
+He received his undergraduate degree from the University of California at San Diego and earned his J.D. from Temple University Beasley School of Law.